professorfabio/CMU-StarterProject/README.md

 ## Steps to run the demo:

-### a.
+a.
 Start Kafka on a cloud-based server

-### b.
-On another cloud-based server, start: cloud-based Consumer, Producer, and gRPC service
+b.
+On another cloud-based server, start virtual_device_service.py (it contains the cloud-based Consumer and Producer, and well as the gRPC service)

-### c.
+c.
 On the Raspberry Pi, start the IoT-based Consumer and Producer

 ## Overall structure